 One interesting historic feature in the interior is a 13th century stone coffin lid bearing a carving of a pair of hands which may be enclosing a depiction of a heart.
-The coffin lid is though to have come from the ruined church at Stone.
+The coffin lid is thought to have come from the ruined church at Stone.

-In the churchyard are two mid-18th century headstones (dated 1745 and 1747), and a 19th century chest tomb, unfortunately so worn that the inscription is illegible.
+In the churchyard are two mid-18th century headstones (dated 1745 and 1747), and a 19th-century chest tomb, unfortunately so worn that the inscription is illegible.

 St Mary's was in the news in 2013 when thieves broke in and stole a prayer table and an altar cross.

-Please note that the church should only be accessed from the public road leading to the church from the north east, and the adjacent footpaths - not the private road approaching the church from the south.
+Please note that the church should only be accessed from the public road leading to the church from the north-east, and the adjacent footpaths - not the private road approaching the church from the south.

 St Mary's is no longer used for regular worship and is cared for by the Churches Conservation Trust.
-As of this writing it is open daily to visitors.
+As of this writing, it is open daily to visitors.